Leveraging genomic deep learning models for the prediction of non-coding variant effects: Acknowledgements

 \section{Acknowledgements}

-We thank members of the Ioannidis lab for helpful discussions, particularly eyes robson, Ruchir Rastogi, and Aniketh Janardhan Reddy for their comments on the manuscript.
+We thank members of the Ioannidis lab for helpful comments, particularly eyes robson, Ruchir Rastogi, and Aniketh Reddy.
 This work was partially supported by the UC Noyce Initiative for Computational Transformation.
 N.M.I. is a Chan Zuckerberg Biohub San Francisco Investigator.